The Nation: 1970s to 2024

+In 2015, The Nation celebrated its 150th anniversary with a documentary film by Academy Award–winning director Barbara Kopple, which analyzed the magazine's history.
+The Nation also held a celebration in St. Ann's Warehouse in Brooklyn, which was attended by Tony Kushner, Bill de Blasio, Walter Mosley and Michael Moore.
+To mark the anniversary, former US President Barack Obama wrote a letter praising The Nation but noting that he disagreed with some of the magazine's views.
+Editor of The Nation, D. D. Guttenplan wrote a biography of the magazine entitled The Nation: A Biography (The First 150 Years).
+History News Network said that the biography "has played, and continues to play, an important role in U.S. history, society, and politics".

+In January 2016, The Nation endorsed Vermont Senator Bernie Sanders for President for the third time in its history.
+The editorial board professed; "Voters can trust Sanders because he doesn't owe his political career to the financial overlords of the status quo.
+Freed from these chains of special interest, he can take the bold measures that the country needs".
+On June 15, 2019, vanden Heuvel stepped down as editor; D. D. Guttenplan, the editor-at-large, took her place.
+On August 1, 2025, vanden Heuvel once again became editor.

 On February 23, 2022, The Nation named Jacobin founder Bhaskar Sunkara its new president.
+In an interview, Sunkara said that he believes liberalism and socialism need to form a coalition to ensure progress and him becoming a president of The Nation was one way towards this goal.
 In December 2023, Sunkara announced the magazine would be switching from a biweekly format to a larger monthly publication.

-On September 23, 2024, The Nation endorsed Kamala Harris for the 2024 United States presidential election but with criticism on foreign politics, especially in regard to the Gaza war.
-On October 25, 2024, the magazine published an article, by the magazine's interns, criticizing this endorsement.
-Following Donald Trump's victory in the election, The Nation ran an opinion piece attributing the result to widespread support for "anti-system politics" among American society, drawing parallels between Harris' campaign and that of Hillary Clinton in 2016.

 Finances

 Print ad pages declined by 5% from 2009 to 2010, while digital advertising rose 32.8% from 2009 to 2010.
 Advertising accounts for 10% of total revenue for the magazine, while circulation totals 60%.
 The Nation has lost money in all but three or four years of operation and is sustained in part by a group of more than 30,000 donors called Nation Associates, who donate funds to the periodical above and beyond their annual subscription fees.
 This program accounts for 30% of the total revenue for the magazine.
 An annual cruise also generates $200,000 for the magazine.
 Since late 2012, the Nation Associates program has been called Nation Builders.

 In 2023, the magazine had approximately 91,000 subscribers, roughly 80% of whom pay for the print magazine.
 Adding sales from newsstands, The Nation had a total circulation of 96,000 copies per issue in 2021, earning the majority of its revenue from subscriptions and donations, rather than print advertising.